SheelaQueen/AdminBot-TheZ/README.md

 Ensure a safe environment with automated moderation:
 - Detection of caps, spam, and banned words with configurable thresholds.
 - Flexible settings to suit different server needs.
+- Enhanced `!automod spam_threshold` with custom timeout durations for spamming.

 #### Automod Commands:
 - `caps_threshold`: Configure the tolerance for caps in messages.